makerdao/community/governance/polls/Adjust the Dust Parameter - June 14, 2021.md

 ## Review

-The community can vote in this poll to express support or opposition to modifying the [Debt Floor](https://community-development.makerdao.com/en/learn/governance/param-debt-floor) (also known as Dust) parameter for most vault types:
+The community can vote in this poll to express support or opposition to modifying the [Debt Floor](https://community-development.makerdao.com/en/learn/governance/param-debt-floor) (`dust`) parameter for most vault types:
-* Increase the Dust Parameter from 5,000 DAI to 10,000 DAI for most vault types.
+* Increase the Debt Floor from 5,000 DAI to 10,000 DAI for most vault types.
 * PSM-USDC-A, ETH-B, and ETH-C vault-types will be excluded from this change.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-adjusting-dust-parameter-2021-3/8315) to help inform your position before voting.